Diddy Spotted Outside Star Island Mansion Following Settling Lawsuit with Cassie

+Shortly after news of the lawsuit rattled the world on Thursday, Diddy and Cassie settled the lawsuit on Friday.

+“I have decided to resolve this matter amicably on terms that I have some level of control,” Cassie said after the settlement.
+“I want to thank my family, fans, and lawyers for their unwavering support.”

-Diddy has been spotted for the first time since settling his lawsuit with his ex-lover and singer Cassie.
-Spotted outside his Star Island Miami mansion, Diddy was spotted beside his chief of staff with his face buried in his hands.
+For the first time since settling his lawsuit with his ex-lover, singer Cassie, Diddy has been spotted.
+He was spotted outside his Star Island Miami mansion, beside his chief of staff, with his face buried in his hands.

 Paparazzi got photos of diddy for the first time since he’s been exposed for putting Cassie through so much abuse & SA.
 I hope he suffer frfr pic.twitter.com/bECJeArxHD— NATE (@NATERERUN) November 19, 2023